WandThe Magic Wand and Other Operators

 triple t H Q.

-In short, the problem stems from the fact that we need to instantiate H2 for applying the rule.
+This rule suffers from a practical issue, which we illustrate in detail on a concrete example further on.
+At a high-level, though, the problem stems from the fact that we need to instantiate H2 when applying the rule.
 Providing H2 by hand is not practical, thus we need to infer it.
 The value of H2 can be computed as the subtraction of H minus H1.
 The resulting value may then exploited in the last premise for constructing Q1 \*+ H2.
 This transfer of information via H2 from one subgoal to another can be obtained by introducing an "evar" (Coq unification variable) for H2.
-However this approach does not work well in the cases where H contains existential quantifiers.
-Indeed, such existential quantifiers are typically first extracted out of the entailment H ==> H1 \* H2 by the tactic xsimpl.
-However, these existentially quantified variables are not in the scope of H2, hence the instantiation of the evar associated with H2 typically fails.
+However this approach does not work well in cases where H contains existential quantifiers.
+This is because such existential quantifiers are typically first extracted out of the entailment H ==> H1 \* H2 by the tactic xsimpl.
+But these existentially quantified variables are not in the scope of H2, so the instantiation of the evar associated with H2 typically fails.

-The "ramified frame rule" exploits the magic wand operator to circumvent the problem, by merging the two premises H ==> H1 \* H2 and Q1 \*+ H2 ===> Q into a single premise that no longer mentions H2.
+The "ramified frame rule" exploits the magic wand operator to circumvent this problem, by merging the two premises H ==> H1 \* H2 and Q1 \*+ H2 ===> Q into a single premise that no longer mentions H2.
 This replacement premise is H ==> H1 \* (Q1 \−−∗ Q).
 To understand where it comes from, observe first that the second premise Q1 \*+ H2 ===> Q is equivalent to H2 ==> (Q1 \−−∗ Q).
 By replacing H2 with Q1 \−−∗ Q inside the first premise H ==> H1 \* H2, we obtain the new premise H ==> H1 \* (Q1 \−−∗ Q).
 This merge of the two entailments leads us to the statement of the "ramified frame rule" shown below.

 Lemma triple_ramified_frame : H1 Q1 t H Q,